efugier/.config/README.md

 Coding stuff is assumed to be in `~/code`.
+Open source repos are assumed to be in `~/from-source`.

-`exec` contains cool exectuables that can be tied to shorcuts through the desktop environment's settings.
+`bin` contains cool exectuables that can be tied to shorcuts through the desktop environment's settings.